ciatph/ph-municipalities/README.md

   "metadata": {
     "source": "https://pubfiles.pagasa.dost.gov.ph/pagasaweb/files/climate/tendayweatheroutlook/day1.xlsx",
-    "title": "List of PH Municipalities By Province and Region", "description": "This dataset generated with reference to the Excel file contents from the source URL on 20220808.", "date_created": "Mon Aug 08 2022"
+    "title": "List of PH Municipalities By Province and Region", "description": "This dataset was generated with reference to the Excel file contents from the source URL on 20220808.", "date_created": "Mon Aug 08 2022"
   },
   "data": {